-Being able to Netflix or Hulu and chill is my idea of a perfect Friday night.
-Not surprisingly, kids have adopted our habits of unwinding at the end of the day with the streaming platform of their choice, whether it be Netflix, Hulu, or something in between.
-And right now, there are enough kids shows on Hulu for kids of all ages to find something they want to marathon watch.
+kids shows on Hulu for kids of all ages to find something they want to watch.
 I’m not saying that all kids should be glued to a screen, but it’s inevitable, so you might as well get a little familiar with some of the best kids content available on Hulu right now.

 This Jim Henson preschool series is a Hulu Original and features a group of adventurous and innovative construction workers called The Pod Squad.

-Six-year-old Doc McStuffins has been a hero for preschoolers for years and she can continue to be one for yours if your kid chooses to marathon watch all four available seasons on Hulu.
+Six-year-old Doc McStuffins has been a hero for preschoolers for years and she can continue to be one for yours if your kid chooses to marathon watch all five available seasons on Hulu.

-Make it Pop has everything to engage kids of varying ages.
+Make It Pop Make it Pop has everything to engage kids of varying ages.
 There are bright colors, tons of music, and a little behind-the-music drama as a group of high school kids try to band together and create a successful music group.
+Curious George

-Little Baby Bum is also a YouTube series, but one season is currently available on Hulu.
+Curious George follows the adventures of the inquisitive monkey and The Man With The Yellow Hat.
+There are nine seasons of this PBS Kids show on Hulu that will capture the attention of your equally curious kid.
+Little Baby Bum Little Baby Bum is also a YouTube series, with two seasons currently available to stream on Hulu.
 It’s an engaging toddler-targeted show that includes songs, colorful images, and educational content.

 I know I’m not *supposed* to let my kid watch as much Netflix and Hulu as he does, but sometimes